 Understanding Composition Field Guide – Bryan Peterson’s newest book rivals The Photographer’s Eye as the best book on composition.
 I give the slight edge to Photographer’s Eye, but depending upon how you learn, this might be a better option, as it’s less abstract.
 This is a true field guide, and it approaches composition from a different perspective than the typical “Rule of Thirds.
 RULE OF THIRDS!” shtick that is found in most books concerning composition.
 After reading Peterson’s book and going through the exercises contained in it, you will find yourself seeing potential subjects in a different way.
 The photography legend who taught many of us how to the basics of exposure hit another home run with this book.
 It will teach newbie photographers the basics of composition, and experienced photographers ways to refine their approach.

 The HDR Book: Unlocking the Pros’ Hottest Post-Processing Techniques – I’ve had a difficult time getting into tone-mapped HDR, always becoming frustrated by my lack of understanding or my belief that the programs I was using had certain shortcomings.
-All of that changed in 2013 after I read this book, which laid it out in simple terms, and most importantly, gave a side-by-side comparison of the industry-leading HDR processing programs including Photoshop’s HDR Pro, Photomatix Pro, and HDR Efex Pro.
+All of that changed after I read this book, which laid it out in simple terms, and most importantly, gave a side-by-side comparison of the industry-leading HDR processing programs including Photoshop’s HDR Pro, Photomatix Pro, and HDR Efex Pro.
 This is one book worth owning rather than renting, as it becomes a valuable resource when you hit a wall processing your own HDR photos.

 Scott Kelby’s Digital Photography Boxed Set, Volumes 1, 2, 3, and 4 – A four part series of beginner and intermediate books with plenty of useful tips for veteran photographers, too.
 The information in these books really runs the gamut, and if ever there were to be a single (or 4-book) series for mastering the craft/business of all types of photography, this would be it.